kororaproject/website/upstream/client/README.md

 You can query/set/replace/unset options with this command.
 The `name` is actually the section and the key separated by a dot, and the value will be escaped.

 ### Templates
-The following commands allow adding, removing and updating and synchronising Canvas templates.
+The following commands allow adding, removing, modifying, querying and synchronising Canvas templates.

 #### Command Overview
 The following commands are available for the management of Canvas templates: